How to Clean Wood Burner Glass with WD-40 (Updated Dec 2025)

 A clear glass allows for full visibility of the fire.
 This is important as it allows you to monitor the flame effectively and prevent overfiring, which is essential for fire safety.

-If you're an experienced wood burner user, a clean glass window will also allow you to make better decisions when it comes to using your appliance's airflow controls.
+If you're an experienced wood burner owner, a clean glass window will also allow you to make better decisions when it comes to using your appliance's airflow controls.

 Lastly, when the glass is covered in soot and creosote, it can actually interfere with the stove’s performance, leading to inefficient burning, smoke production, and increased fuel consumption.
 If the problem gets bad enough, the creosote buildup can even lead to an explosion (read more about the dangers of creosote buildup).